GuildCrafts/web-development-js/contracts/000-beginner-web-app-architecture.md

 Create three `express` routes.
 One for each of our three pages.

+Your three routes are goint to be `get` requests

+Each route need to render the corresponding view

 #### Specs

 You can move on to Stage 4 when…